Skip to content

 FacebookXInstagramYouTubePodcast

-Nelly Korda won less in 2024 than what Rory McIlroy earned for winning the Players Championship in 2025, despite winning seven times, showing the huge gap between women and men’s prize money
+Nelly Korda won less in 2024 than what Rory McIlroy earned for winning the Players Championship in 2025, despite winning seven times.
+This is just one example of the huge gap between women and men’s prize money

 ball moves during backswing